andychenggg/CS307Proj2/README.md

      - HTTP request type: **post**

-     - Request Body:
+     - Request Body: a file(which can be video or picture)
-     - Path Variable:
+     - Path Variable: a subdirectory indicating that the files belong to the specified user

      - Function:  Upload picture when post